SfireInc/DevOps2/readme.md

 [Last Gatling report generated on the VPS (50k Users just for fun)](http://129.151.248.155:8081)</br>
 [Repo GIT](https://github.com/SfireInc/DevOps2)

+(If the VPS is down, it might be because of a DDOS considering everything is available publicly on github, please tell us and we'll do what we can to bring it back up)

 ## TP1 - Prometheus et Grafana